Inside: Raising a strong willed child is not easy, but in exchange, parents are taught many powerful lessons.

 2. Your child isn’t who you thought they’d be.

 Because you are such a conscious and well-intentioned parent, of course you would have a compliant, easygoing child allowing you to lead their way through life.
-Ha, freaking ha!
+Ha, flipping ha!
 It can often feel like a curse to have a stubborn and willful child, but it forces us to remember that the greatest gifts in life many times come through struggle and adversity, and we count our child as one of these gifts.

 3. You child has forced you into emotional growth.